ryan-roemer/loose-bits/_posts/2012-08-01-nodejs-read-write-streams.md

 readable and/or writable.
 Some examples of implementing classes in the Node.js core library include HTTP, HTTPS, file I/O, and stdout.

-For a brief, pseudo-code example, say we create a download client to retrieve a web page and write it to a file, our code (ignoring error-handling) could look something like this:
+For a brief example, say we create a download client to retrieve a web page and write it to a file, our code (ignoring error-handling) could look something like this: